What Does it Mean to Study Journalism?

 As smaller companies beef up their media relations departments and as more people move to smaller communities, today's journalism majors should enjoy steady demand in the employment marketplace for years to come.

-Because journalists often thrive by developing a specialty, prospective students should think about the kinds of electives that they can enjoy during their degree programs.
-Colleges and universities that offer opportunities to study popular niches like criminal justice, technology, law, and business can provide journalism students with advantages on the job market after graduation.
+Because journalists often thrive by developing a specialty, prospective students should pay attention to which electives they enjoy during their degree programs.
+Colleges and universities may offer opportunities to study specialties like criminal justice, technology, law and business, which can help journalists better understand their own talents and preferences for their career after graduation.

 A growing number of colleges and universities now offer short certificate courses in journalism to help business professionals understand how the media cover stories and to open up news gathering to curious amateurs.
 Prospective journalists who completed their undergraduate study in another field can enroll in associate degree programs to complement their life experience with the core skills for a new career in reporting or editing.